 31.3.3 DMG Beamforming outside the context of a BSS

+TGbd Editor: Please replace “OCB Mode subfield” with “OCB subfield” in the second paragraph in subclause 31.3.3 in 11-21/0045r2, and incorporate to Draft P802.11bd:

+When a DMG STA for which dot11OCBActivated is true receives a DMG Beacon frame with a DMG OCB element, the STA may perform beamforming training as described in 10.42.5 (Beamforming in A-BFT).
+When the DMG STA transmits SSW frames during the A-BFT after a BTI in which the STA received a DMG Beacon frame with a DMG OCB element, the STA shall set the OCB subfield to 1 in the SSW frames transmitted during the A-BFT.

-TGbd Editor: Please insert the following after the last paragraph:
+TGbd Editor: Please add the following paragraph after the third paragraph:

 A DMG STA for which dot11OCBActivated is true may transmit SSW frames as described in 10.42.6 (Beamforming in DTI) outside the context of a BSS.
-The DMG STA shall set the OCB Mode field to 1 when the STA performs beamforming training with the SSW frame outside of the context of a BSS.
+The DMG STA shall set the OCB subfield to 1 in the SSW frames during beamforming training outside of the context of a BSS.

 References